 In order to be making satisfactory academic progress for the FSAG and FRAG (state) programs, the student must earn a minimum cumulative GPA of 2.00 and complete at least 24 hours of credit during the academic year (12 hours if enrolled for either the fall or spring terms but not both).
 Students who fail to meet the GPA standard at the time of evaluation will continue to receive assistance on a probationary basis.
 Students failing to meet this standard at the conclusion of the probationary period will be placed on state financial aid suspension for one academic year.
 Reinstatement is possible if the student is making satisfactory progress at the next evaluation period.
-Students who fail to meet the 24-hour standard at the time of evaluation will become ineligible to receive monies through these state programs for one academic year.
-Reinstatement is possible if the student is making satisfactory progress at the next evaluation period.

 In order to maintain eligibility for the Florida Academic Scholars fund, students must maintain a 3.00 cumulative GPA.
-In order to maintain eligibility for the Florida Medallion Scholars and Florida Gold Seal Vocational Scholars funds, students must maintain a 2.75 cumulative GPA.
+In order to maintain eligibility for the Florida medallion Scholars and Florida Gold Seal Vocation Scholars funds, students must maintain a 2.75 cumulative GPA.
 Florida Academic Scholars who fail to meet the academic standard at the time of evaluation but who do meet the standard for the Medallion Scholar's program may qualify for this award for the upcoming academic year.
 Students should consult the Financial Aid Office for continued eligibility requirements for other state-of-Florida financial aid programs.